biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 Now let's visualize a SNP, for this enter the following genomic coordinate in the navigate box:

-        10:13,979,344-13,979,383
+        10:9,059,325-9,059,426

 ![snp_example1_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/snp_example1.png)

-You can see that this is a single nucleotide substitution (C->T) that have an alternate allele_count=1 with an allele frequency of 0.5.
+You can see that this is a single nucleotide substitution (G->A) that have an alternate allele_count=1 with an allele frequency of 0.5.
 Which means it is a heterozygous variant, this can be confirmed by clicking on the genotype information bar:

 ![snp_example2_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/snp_example2.png)

+Note also that the vertical bar for the heterozygous variant have 2 colours whereas the homozygous variants will have a single colour in `IGV`.

 * Examining the aligned reads supporting a certain variant

-IGV is really useful for examining the aligned reads in your alignment file supporting a certain variant.
-For this, load the `BAM` file that was previously uploaded to IGV in the alignment section of this course:
+IGV is really useful for examining the reads in your alignment file supporting a certain variant.
+For this, load the `BAM` file that was previously uploaded to IGV in the alignment section of this course by going to the folder named (`m_jan2020`) and clicking on:

+        course->alignment->aln_visualization->SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam

 ![load_mini_bam_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/load_mini_bam.png)